transcom/mymove-docs/docs/tools/telemetry/running-telemetry-locally.md

 # Running telemetry locally

 Because we are using open telemetry, we can use one telemetry system in production (AWS) and another one locally.
-More information on why open telemetry was chose is available in this [ADR](https://github.com/transcom/mymove/blob/6feaa5b79cfd20276dd670babdbf0b31351a2fb4/docs/adr/0061-use-opentelemetry-for-distributed-tracing.md).
+More information on why open telemetry was chosen is available in this [ADR](https://github.com/transcom/mymove/blob/6feaa5b79cfd20276dd670babdbf0b31351a2fb4/docs/adr/0061-use-opentelemetry-for-distributed-tracing.md).

 Running the elastic search offering locally turns out to be easy.